Calf Augmentation in west Los Angeles, CA

 Are your leg day results falling short in the gym?
 Did you sustain trauma to your calf area leaving you with one side smaller than the other?
 You may have been born with club foot, spina bifida, or bowlegs causing poor development of the calf muscles.
 Or, a neurologic injury or infectious disease such as Polio may have caused otherwise normal calf muscles to shrink (atrophy) down to nearly nothing.
 In each case, calf augmentation with implants can provide the volume, shape and definition you’ve always wanted.
 If this sounds like you, let Dr. Ryan Stanton push your leg mass and definition to new heights.

-If you’d like to learn more about calf augmentation in Beverly Hills, CA, contact us to see what we can do for you.
+If you’d like to learn more about calf implants in Beverly Hills and West Los Angeles, CA, contact us to see what we can do for you.

 The Calf Augmentation Procedure: What to Expect